HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

     git clone https://github.com/HandBrake/HandBrake.git && cd HandBrake

-You may build and install the additional dependencies to `/usr/local/` using the included `mac-toolchain-build` script.
+You may build and install the additional dependencies to `/usr/local/` using the included script.

     scripts/mac-toolchain-build